RabbitSharp/pdf-comphare/README.md

 - **For many pages**: Disable "Show originals" for better overview
 - **To reduce false positives**:
   - Increase sensitivity threshold to 60-80
+  - Increase minimum area to 200-300
+  - Use text-based skip for pages with dynamic content (dates, timestamps)
+  - Skip cover pages and pages with version numbers
+- **For consistent comparisons**:
+  - Skip pages with "Generated on", "Created:", or other timestamps
+  - Skip pages containing "DRAFT" or "CONFIDENTIAL" watermarks
+  - Use the same skip settings when comparing multiple document versions
   - Increase minimum area to 200-300 pixels
   - Use higher zoom (2.5-3.0) for better rendering accuracy
 - **For very similar PDFs**: Lower sensitivity to 30-40 to catch subtle differences